openbmc/openbmc-test-automation/CONTRIBUTING.md

        Correct example:
         ```
-        Boot BMC
+        def boot_bmc():
+            r"""
-            [Documentation]  Boot the BMC.
+            Boot the BMC.
+            """
         ```
         Incorrect example:
         ```
-        Boot BMC
+        def boot_bmc():
+            r"""
-            [Documentation]  This keyword boots the BMC.
+            This function boots the BMC.
+            """

             # The doc string above is not phrased as a command.
         ```
-    -   Doc strings should be just one terse, descriptive sentence.
+    -   Doc strings should begin with a summary line which one terse, descriptive sentence.
-        Remember that this doc string shows up in the HTML log file.
-Put additional commentary below in standard comment lines.
+        Put additional commentary below.

         Correct example:
         ```
-        Stop SOL Console Logging
+        def stop_sol_console_logging():
+            r"""

-            [Documentation]  Stop system console logging and return log output.
+            Stop system console logging and return log output.

+            Additional comments...
+            """
         ```
         Incorrect example:
         ```
-        Stop SOL Console Logging
+        def stop_sol_console_logging():
+            r"""

-            [Documentation]  Stop system console logging.
-If there are multiple
+            Stop system console logging.
+If there are multiple system console
-            ...              system console processes, they will all be
-            ...              stopped.
-If there is no existing log file this
+            processes, they will all be stopped.
+If there is no existing log file
-            ...              keyword will return an error message to that
-            ...              effect (and write that message to targ_file_path,
+            this keyword will return an error message to that effect (and write that
-            ...              if specified).
-NOTE: This keyword will not fail
+            message to targ_file_path, if specified).
+NOTE: This keyword will not
-            ...              if there is no running system console process.
+            fail if there is no running system console process.
+            """

             # This doc string is way too long.
         ```
--   Tags:
-    -   Create a tag for every test case with a tag name that mirrors the test case name as follows:
-        ```
-        Create Intermediate File

-            [Tags]  Create_Intermediate_File
-        ```
 -   General variable naming conventions:
     -   Variable names should be lower case with few exceptions:
         -   Environment variables should be all upper case.
-        -   Variables intended to be set by Robot -v parameters may be all upper case.
     -   Words within a variable name should be separated by underscores:

         Correct examples: